NOTE: PLEASE READ ENTIRE POST TO UNDERSTAND ABOUT ADDING SUPERFOODS

-Another option is to add bone broth protein powder if you’re not vegetarian or vegan, or a plant-based one if you are.
+Another option is to add bone broth protein powder or collagen peptides if you’re not vegetarian or vegan, or a plant-based one if you are.
 If your child gets ample protein throughout the day, don’t worry about this.

 Many of you know about my journey with vegetarianism and how I’ve had to loosen the reigns as my health dictates, because it turns out that my genetic makeup and blood type dictate that I do need some animal proteins.
 Bone broth is one of the healthiest elixirs around, and a good quality bone broth protein powder adds another dimension to your morning smoothie.